Iguvine Tablets: Discovery

-About the discovery of the Tablets there are two versions: the first one says that a farmer found them in a field near Scheggia in 1444.
+There are two versions of the discovery of the tablets.
+The first one says that a farmer found them in a field near Scheggia in 1444.
 After his death, his son-in-law with his wife and his sister-in-law sold them to the city of Gubbio with a notarial deed on 25 August 1456 for two years' worth of farming rights.
 Since Scheggia was the site of the temple of Jupiter Apenninus, an important Umbrian sanctuary, it is conceivable that the plates were kept in the temple itself.
-The second version, born in the 17th century, states that the tablets were found in a basement of the Roman theater in Gubbio.
-However, given that all the actors involved in the sale of the tablets were natives of Scheggia, that the tradition of finding them in Scheggia has been attested in Scheggia itself since at least the early 1600s, and that the sources of the Gubbio find at the same time attested that the tablets were originally nine and that two of them, loaned to Venice, were never returned (which is patently false), it is likely that the version of the Gubbio find has a chauvinistic origin.
+The second version, first attested in the 17th century, states that the tablets were found in a basement of the Roman theater in Gubbio.
+However, given that all the actors involved in the sale of the tablets were natives of Scheggia, that the tradition of finding them in Scheggia has been attested in Scheggia itself since at least the early 1600s, and that the sources of the Gubbio find at the same time attested that the tablets were originally nine and that two of them, loaned to Venice, were never returned (which is patently false), it is likely that the latter version of the Gubbio find has a chauvinistic origin.

 Decipherment

 The content of the tablets concerns the religions and ceremonies that were celebrated at Iguvium, the town's religious organization and its boundaries.

-The first attempt at deciphering their meaning was made by Bernardino Baldi in the beginning of the 17th century, and he was followed by Adriaan van Schrieck who believed he had got possession of the oldest monument of the Low German language, and interpreted accordingly.
+The first attempt at deciphering their meaning was made by Bernardino Baldi in the beginning of the 17th century, and he was followed by Adriaan van Schrieck, who believed the tablets were in the Low German language, and interpreted them accordingly.
 Olivieri recognized the name of Eugubium in one frequently recurring word.
-Louis Bourget pointed out that one of the tablets written in the Etruscan letters corresponded in the main with two written in Roman letters.
-Karl Otfried Müller, in his great work Die Etrusker, showed that in spite of the use of Etruscan letters the language of the inscriptions was totally different from the Etruscan language.
-Lepsius added greatly to the epigraphical criticism of the tablets, and Lassen and Grotefend made several successful attempts at interpretation.
-And finally Aufrecht and Kirchhoff, summing up the labors of their predecessors, and working according to strict scientific method, brought the interpretation of the tables to a degree of perfection that could hardly have been hoped for.
+Louis Bourget pointed out that one of the tablets written in the Etruscan letters corresponded with two written in Roman letters.
+Karl Otfried Müller, in Die Etrusker, showed that in spite of the use of Etruscan letters, the language of the inscriptions was different from the Etruscan language.
+Lepsius added to the epigraphical criticism of the tablets, and Lassen and Grotefend made several successful attempts at interpretation.
+Aufrecht and Kirchhoff, working off of their predecessors and under the scientific method, created a refined interpretation.

 The understanding of this text has been a key component in making progress in the decipherment of another ritual text, the Etruscan Liber Linteus.